sambitpoddar/audocgen/README.md

 autodoc.generate_docs(output_format="html")
 ```

-For more detailed usage examples and advanced scenarios, refer to the [usage guide](docs/usage.md).
+For more detailed usage examples and advanced scenarios, refer to the [Usage Guide](docs/usage.md).

 ## Customization Options